mdlopresti/discord_messages/ReadMe.md

 # TBD Name

 A discord notification bot/learn docker/kubernetes project.
+Currrently this process is working via [scheduled github actions](https://github.com/mdlopresti/scheduled_discord_messages/actions?query=workflow%3A%22scheduled+message+sending%22), butt needs additional projects to handle the kubernetes goal.

 ## Goals

-1. Automatically send out notifications to discord server channels
+1. ~~Automatically send out notifications to discord server channels~~
 2. ~~Use Docker for the runtime environment~~ Done!
 3. Use Kubernetes cronjobs to schedule the notifications